AppZard1/AppzardOffline/README.md

   ### How to stop appzard offline instance
   When starting a new instance you might have got a similar error: `An appzard instance is already running!`

-  This error typically results in two situations:
+  This error is typically caused by two situations:

   1- Another program is using the `8888` port, and subsequently failing to establish a connection from appzard offline.